-to rescue a fallen warrior when he was shot in the stomach.
+During the Black Hawk War, Antonga Black Hawk had been wounded while in battle at Gravely Ford near Richfield.
+He was trying to rescue a fallen warrior when he was shot in the stomach.

-according to their ancestor’s ways, and honoring their friendship and commitment to freedom and peace.
-Acknowledging their connectedness in Spirit they were making a sacred vow for peace.
-Does this not demonstrate the humanity, virtues and sacredity in the leader Black Hawk?
-Just a kind heart felt gesture from this man Peterson, and Black Hawk willingly offers the sacred pipe to honor his kindness.
-Yet Brigham spent millions in church funds, and beheads 50 people to "teach them a lesson."
-Perhaps all that was needed was some unconditional kindness and respect.
+The Juniper is a sacred tree to the Native people.
+It's a medicine plant that has healing properties.
+The symbolism then is powerful.
+Black Hawk chooses the Juniper to smoke the sacred pipe under and to make their promises.
+The Chief being true to ancient traditions according to his ancestor’s ways, honoring their friendship and commitment to each other.
+Both acknowledging their connectedness in Spirit they were making a sacred vow to live in harmony.
+Does this not demonstrate the humanity, virtue, and compassion of Antonga Black Hawk and his friend Canute?
+Just a kind heart felt gesture from Canute Peterson, and Black Hawk willingly offers the sacred pipe to honor his kindness and humanity.
+While Brigham Young spends millions in church funds to exterminate the Timpanogos at Fort Utah.
+Perhaps all that was needed was some unconditional love and respect.